ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

 Column 4: If column 3 = "set_to_fill", then this value is used to fill in all points in the input field.
 These values may be overwritten by the code before output depending on the variable (especially for surface variables).

 Column 5: Variable type descriptor.
 Variable names designated as tracers are used to populate the list of tracers to read from the GRIB2 file and write to output, so make sure all tracers you wish to read have an entry.
-Note that if you wish to add a tracer name that is not already included in the appropriate VARMAP file, this will require modification of the CHGRES_CUBE code.
+Note that if you wish to add a tracer name that is not already included in the appropriate VARMAP file, this will require modification of the chgres_cube code.
 Valid choices are:

       * “T”: 3-dimensional tracer array
       * “D”: 3-dimensional non-tracer array